Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Discussion

-Other interesting direction would be to use the approach of generalized Gibbs ensembles \cite{Vidmar_2016,Pozsgay_2013,Costeniuc_2005_1,Costeniuc_2006_2} in application to integrable models.
+More generally, it might be possible to use the approach of generalized Gibbs ensembles \cite{Vidmar_2016,Pozsgay_2013,Costeniuc_2005_1,Costeniuc_2006_2} in connection with MPO charges for applications to integrable models.
 In this approach, the known integrals of motion of the system are included into the definition of thermodynamic ensemble, allowing for describing equilibrium states using generalized temperatures.
-Provided that we have an analytical characterization of all charges in an integrable model, possibly one can describe any properties of the system using generalized temperatures.
+Provided that one has an analytical characterization of all charges in an integrable model, one can describe many properties of the system using generalized temperatures.

+Talking about XYZ family of charges Eq.~\eqref{eq:XYZ_solution}, it might be useful to further explore its structure, for example to search for new natural parametrizations (possibly using elliptic functions), try to find parametrization depending on points of a sphere, and to check if there are some interesting limits that were not mentioned in this work.
+Also, it is important to find Floquet integrals of motion generalizing this solution.
+I conjecture that even matrices $\mathcal{A}_o$ is can be found from $\mathcal{A}$ by deforming anisotropies